 It is understandable that the government is reluctant to actively discourage vaping in general because of the conflict it would have with, among other health authorities, the NHS, which condones vaping as a safer alternative to smoking.

-The limit to government intervention is laws concerning the buying and selling of vaping products, i.e. UK retailers are banned from selling e-cigarettes and e-liquids to anyone under 18 years old.
+The government is able to affect the buying and selling of vaping products with laws, i.e. UK retailers are banned from selling e-cigarettes and e-liquids to anyone under 18 years old.
 It is also illegal for adults to buy (or try to buy) e-cigarettes for anyone under 18.

 However, as we all know, teenagers can usually find what they want even if they aren’t supposed to!